MSowmya28/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 ```
 ## Procedure:
-Connect the supply (+5V) to the circuit
+1.Connect the supply (+5V) to the circuit

-Switch ON the main switch
+2.Switch ON the main switch

-Press the switches for inputs “A” and “B”.
+3.Press the switches for inputs “A” and “B”.
 The switch is ON state when 1 is pressed.
 The switch is OFF state when 0 is pressed.

-If the output is 1, then the bulb glows.
+4.If the output is 1, then the bulb glows.

-Check all the gates following the same procedure.
+5.Check all the gates following the same procedure.
 # Program:
 /*
 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.